low and slow

 Dude, I'm not buying another smoker right now....

-Okay, but you can enhance and protect your thermal mass.
-Throw out the water in that pan and use sterile sand.
-It is a larger mass and doesn't evaporate.
-Maybe you can find a place inside your smoker for some fire brick, lava rocks or ceramic briquettes, the more stable temperatures will be worth it.
+You need to find a place inside your smoker for some fire brick, lava rocks or ceramic briquettes, so you can benefit from more stable temperatures.
 If your smoker has no adjustable vent, try to install something to help regulate heat and smoke.
 Weather and wind can take away your heat in a hurry; insulate your smoker or maybe find a more protected spot, like your living room (joking).
 More importantly, get two thermometers, one for the meat and one for the smoker's interior near the meat.
 Most of all, if you like to take off the lid or open the door and look at your work, for the love of ribs, get some help and stop destroying your thermal mass. to top